AG-Samaniego/gemfound-site/README.md

 # gemfound-site
-A "Polly Pocket"-themed digital space used to house my blog, photographs, and misc. art projects
+A backpack-themed digital space used to house my blog, photographs, and misc. art projects